Nursing Home Fire Risk Assessment

 Compartmentation Integrity

 Our assessment includes a detailed evaluation of fire-resisting construction, compartment boundaries, fire stopping around service penetrations, and the integrity of fire-resisting elements throughout your building.
-Effective compartmentation is the cornerstone of progressive horizontal evacuation in nursing homes and must be maintained to the required standard of fire resistance.
+Effective compartmentation underpins progressive horizontal evacuation in nursing homes and must be maintained to the required standard of fire resistance.

 Fire Door Condition